About

 Experience

 Before Dapper, I was a Data Product Manager at ONErpm (2024), where I worked on data products for the music distribution industry.
 Before that, I consulted for USAID's Juntos por la Transparencia program (2024), helping design technology interventions for governance and transparency initiatives in Colombia.
+During that time, I organized the Primer Conversatorio sobre el Uso Responsable del Internet in Buenaventura — bringing technology conversations to a community that is usually excluded from them.
+Read the full case study.

 I worked as a Project Data Analyst at the Ministry of ICT Colombia (2023).
 That was my first real window into the public sector — into how technology policy is partially shaped from institutions like these, and how much more it could be.